-A 1997 interview with me about hypertext, schools, and learning, translated into Italian for Mediamente, a program on Italian public television.
+A 1997 interview with me about hypertext, schools, and learning, translated into Italian for the programMediamente on Italian public television.

 Hypertext and Philosophy.
 A set of quotations (mostly from DK) prepared for a class discussion on hypertext, philosophy, and deconstruction.

 A brief set of short outline points from a talk on The Prose of Hypertext

 The world of philosophy with its sharp divisions, strong ideals, pretension to revolutions that always fail, its attacks and counterattacks, demands to understand itself.
 Hegel tried to do this.

 The oppositions I was caught on, old and new, tradition and modern, self and society, abstract and concrete, art and philosophy...Hegel studied those dichotomies.
 What I liked was that he didn't fudge the oppositions; he didn't make easy compromises; he tried to show how concepts or values or institutions that stood opposed to each other depended on each other, showing up inside each other, maintaining their separation within a complex unity.
 I learned from him and tried to understand what could be salvaged when his magnificent system never quite worked.

 "Why Hegel Now?"
 An introduction I wrote for collection of essays about Hegel, arguing why he is relevant to current philosophy and culture.